-- A rolling week is a week that is always 7 days and consists of Monday to Monday, Tuesday to Tuesday, etc. schedule.
-If you are trying to decide how many innings a pitcher has in the rolling week, look back 7 days and count the innings pitched in that 7 day span.
+- A rolling week is a week that is always 7 days and consists of Monday to Sunday inclusive, Tuesday to Monday inclusive, etc. If you are trying to decide how many innings a pitcher has in the rolling week, look back 7 days and count the innings pitched in that 7 day span.

 - It will be up to the coaches to determine whether they feel the batter had made an attempt to get out of the way, or was crowding the plate as to why he was hit.
 If you (the coaches) determine that the batter did not make an attempt to get out of the way, it will not count as a hit batsman

-- Once a pitcher is pulled from the mound, he cannot return to the mound in that game.
+- Once a pitcher is pulled from the mound, whether at the conclusion of an inning or during the inning, he cannot return to the mound in that game.